Let Us Take The Confusion Out Of Child Support

 Bringing Ohio Child Support Laws Up To Date

 As of March 2019, Ohio law requires the court to follow new child support guidelines.
-Ohio had not changed its child support laws since 1992.
+Ohio had not previously changed its child support laws since 1992.
 The legislature’s goal was to increase the amount of money collected for children by increasing compliance.
-Additionally, the minimum child support amounts and the table have been adjusted for inflation and current medium incomes.
+Additionally, the minimum child support amounts and the support table have been adjusted for inflation and current medium incomes.
 A few other changes include:

 - Equalizing payments for children whose parent pays child support to multiple people